 Why your serverless monitoring is failing (and how to fix it)

-Monitoring systems have become absolutely critical for modern businesses.
+Monitoring systems have become absolutely critical for modern businesses, and understanding the fundamentals of application monitoring is key to success.

 But when it comes to serverless monitoring, the game gets even trickier.
 Serverless architectures, while offering incredible flexibility and cost advantages, present unique monitoring challenges that traditional approaches simply can't handle.